-The press is awash with comment about the General Data Protection Regulation (GDPR), which will be fully enforced from 25 May 2018.
+The press is awash with comment about the General Data Protection Regulation (GDPR), which came into full effect 25 May 2018.
 It would be difficult for any organisation not to be aware by now of the issues and, hopefully, your business is well on the way to making sure it complies.

 However, many businesses do not seem to be aware that a firm's pension scheme must also comply with the GDPR, and the trustees of the pension scheme will be responsible for this.

 Pension schemes hold a great deal of information about individual members and former members, which is protected data under the GDPR.

 In order to comply, the scheme trustees will need to understand what personal data they hold and ensure the data is: